Request In-Library Instruction

 The best time for a library session is after a research assignment has been assigned and students have chosen their topics.
 Students are more likely to be motivated to learn about research resources at the point of need.

-A face-to-face library instruction session should be held with laptops (bring personal ones or check out from Spokane's library) so students can actively reinforce their learning through hands-on practice (searching databases, etc.).
+A face-to-face library instruction session will be most useful when students bring their own laptops so they can actively reinforce their learning through hands-on practice (searching databases, etc.).

 There is no charge for the librarian to work with your class.